binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst

   - Name your load balancer.
 We recommend calling it "[NAME]_lb" (replace the name with something thats relevant for you).
 Optionally provide a description.
   - Leave the IP field empty as an IP will be allocated automatically.
-  - Leave the :doc:`availability zone </networking/regions-and-availability-zones>` empty as load balancers are only available in eu-se-1a.
+  - Select the :doc:`availability zone </networking/regions-and-availability-zones>` or leave empty to use the default europe-se-1a.
   - Select a :doc:`private subnet </networking/router/private-subnet/index>` to use for hosting the load balancer.
 We recommend using the same as the subnet where you have your instances to load balancer but its not a must.
   - Press "next".

 - The second step sets up the *listener*.
 More information :doc:`here <../general-concept/listeners>`.

   - Name your listener.
 We recommend calling it ``[NAME]_listener_[PORTNUMBER]`` to differentiate it from the other parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.
   - Select the load balancer protocol.
-Note that https with SSL termination is not able to be provisioned from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).
+Note that HTTPS with SSL/TLS termination is not able to be provisioned from the cloud management portal, but will require OpenStack Horizon (even though its available in the menu).
   - *Verify the port number* (it may set automatically but depending on protocol you may need to set it manually).
 Without it, creation will fail.
   - Press "next".